cseelye/rpi-nginx-uwsgi-flask/README.md

 * Only python 2.7 is installed; if you want python 3 you will need to add it.
 * nginx is only set up to serve SSL on port 443; if you want insecure serving look elsewhere.

-**_IMPORTANT:_** this image is set up for building on an x86_64 machine or automated building on dockerhub, so it will not build out of the box on a Raspberry Pi!
-To build on a Pi, you can edit the Dockerfile yourself or run enable-pi-build.sh to modify the Dockerfile so that it can be build on a Pi.

 ### Building on Raspberri Pi
 This image is set up for building on an x86_64 machine or automated building on dockerhub, so it will not build out of the box on a Raspberry Pi !
 Use these commands to backup the dockerfile and then modify it to build on a Pi: